Taxes · May 24, 2024

 When the IRS granted tax-exempt status to your church or group, it recognized that the organization's mission wasn't focused on creating profits.
 Therefore, it agreed not to tax the income your group generates in connection with fulfilling its goals.

-That doesn't necessarily mean that every dollar you bring in is automatically tax-free.
+That doesn't necessarily mean that every dollar the organization brings in is automatically tax-free.
 To allow for the fact that some activities will generate revenues that don't directly support the mission, the IRS created an unrelated business income classification.
 For example, if your church's soup kitchen opens its doors once a week to paying customers or regularly sells parking spots to attendees to a nearby music venue, those revenues don't fall under tax-exempt guidelines.

 1. Is the activity designed to make a profit?